Insights / Design Systems

 Context-Based Design Systems: A New Model for the AI-Driven Product Lifecycle

-For the past 20 years, web design and development workflows have suffered from the same chronic misalignments: broken handoffs, siloed tooling, slow iterations, and communication gaps between design and engineering.
-Despite the introduction of better frameworks, faster CI/CD, and increasingly advanced design systems, the core structure hasn’t evolved to keep pace with the complexities of modern product development.
+For the past 20 years, web design and development have struggled with the same persistent misalignments: broken handoffs, siloed tooling, slow iteration cycles, and communication gaps between design and engineering.
+Even with better frameworks, faster CI/CD pipelines, and more advanced design systems, the foundational workflow hasn’t evolved fast enough to meet the complexity of modern product development.

-The introduction of generative AI, metadata-aware workflows, and agentic design-to-code flows has created an inflection point, one that invites us to rethink not just how we build interfaces, but how we build the systems that build interfaces.
+The rise of generative AI, metadata-aware tooling, and agentic design-to-code workflows marks a turning point.
+It challenges us to rethink not just how we build interfaces, but how we build the systems that build interfaces.

 Why Context?